Nut vs Bolt: Types, and Differences with Screws and Rivets

 U-bolts, also known as horse bolts, are named for their unique U-shaped structure.
 These bolts are non-standard components.
 They feature threads at both ends of the U shape, which can be combined with nuts to achieve fastening.
 U-bolts are primarily used for securing cylindrical objects such as pipes or flat objects like vehicle leaf springs.

-5.Eye bolts
+5.Eye Bolts

 Eye bolts